 - The fifteenth hauntingly intriguing entry into this gathering of Spectacular Halloween-Appropriate Species is none other than the Death’s-head Hawkmoth.

-- Distinctively, the eye-catching common name for this amazing Lepidoptera remains that of the one we’ve used here.
-Perhaps most notably, though, the term actually serves as the common name for a total of three species within the genus Acherontia.
+- Distinctively, the eye-catching common name for this amazing Lepidoptera remains that of the Death’s-head Hawkmoth.
+Perhaps most notably of all, though, the unusual term actually serves as the common name for a total of three species placed within the genus Acherontia.

-- The IUCN, furthermore, does not currently have a listing for any of the three varieties.
+- Unfortunately, the IUCN, does not currently have a listing for any of the three forms of this wonder.
 That’s surprising, given the fact that each of them qualifies as quite rare.
-Like many creatures, it obviously faces threats such as climate change and habitat loss.
+Like many creatures, these obviously face threats such as ongoing climate change and habitat loss.

 Death’s-head Hawkmoth Physical Description

-In addition, like the majority of Lepidoptera, this marvel of Nature displays a moderate degree of sexual dimorphism.
+Understandably, like the majority of Lepidoptera, this marvel of Nature displays a moderate degree of sexual dimorphism.
 As a result of this physiological trait, in its case, females generally develop slightly larger than the males.
-These also tend to be bulkier in shape.
+Examples of that gender also tend to be slightly bulkier in shape.

 - Kingdom: Animalia